chaedmitry/zoesNinja/content/articles/01 The First Encounter 遇見了.md

 The endoscopy only took a few minutes.
 Without having any scans, the surgeon gave a preliminary diagnosis of a rare tumour in the “parapharyngeal space”, and that the commonest treatment option is surgery.
 The immediate next step was to have an MRI scan to precisely locate the tumour, measure its size and have an idea of tumour type or the originating tissue.

-<q>“Sorry, what ‘space’ did you just say?
-I didn’t quite catch it.”
+<q>Sorry, what ‘space’ did you just say?
+I didn’t quite catch it.

 The surgeon calmly repeated the anatomical term.
 I jotted it down for my homework that evening.